Claremont Cottage

-Claremont Cottage is a heritage-listed residence at Claremont Crescent, Windsor, City of Hawkesbury, New South Wales, Australia.
+Claremont Cottage is a heritage-listed residence at Claremont Crescent, Windsor, New South Wales, an outer suburb of Sydney, Australia.
 It was built from 1807 to 1822.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1796, John Pugh and Charles Thomas were granted adjoining farms, though the official deed was not issued until 1802, and commenced to clear their land.
 Pugh's grant of 25 acres became known as "Pugh's Farm", while Thomas' grant of 20 acres became "Thomas Farm".
 In 1804, Pugh received a grant of 190 acres at what was known as "Mulgrave Farm".
 By 1806, Pugh was a substantial landholder, with 22 acres in grain, 193 acres of pasture and for horses and 11 pigs.
 However, in 1811, he sold his farm to John Jones and went to live in Windsor, selling a remaining landholding to Henry Kable in 1812.

 In 1822, John Jones conveyed a significant landholding to William Cox, including Pugh's Farm, 10 acres of Thomas' Farm, and 24.5 acres of other land.
 Cox was succeeded as owner Alfred Cox.
 Though William Cox is listed as an owner of Claremont Cottage, he had actually settled at Clarendon - a few miles west of Windsor - and is not believed to have lived at Claremont.

 The nucleus of the present Claremont Cottage stood on the land by the time William Cox became owner in 1822.
 The main body of the brick cottage was completed at the same time as the nearby St Matthew's Anglican Church (1820), but the kitchen has been ascribed to the first owner of the property, John Pugh.
 It is doubtful that the outbuildings which form part of the rear of Claremont were built by Pugh in 1796.
 However it seems that they were extant by 1822.
 It also appears from various evidence that a building occupied by Pugh stood on that site in 1807.
 It is possible that the building he occupied in 1807 was a brick cottage that now forms part of the rear section of Claremont.

 From 1828 the cottage was occupied by Francis Beddeck, solicitor, who was married to Elizabeth Blachford, sister to Mrs William Cox.
 Upon Blachford's marriage to Beddeck, Governor Darling gave her two square miles of land as a marriage portion.

 It was later owned by James Chaseling from 1870 to 1906 and prominent dairy farming figure Sir Philip Belmont Charley from 1936 to 1976.
+Charley lived there with his wife Norma Charley (nee Nivison).